 Palm Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Palm Beach in 2010 was $129,941, which is wealthy relative to Florida and the nation.
-This equates to an annual income of $519,764 for a family of four.
-However, Palm Beach contains both very wealthy and poor people as well.
+The per capita income in Palm Beach in 2010 was $145,889, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $583,556 for a family of four.

 The people who call Palm Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Palm Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Palm Beach include English, Russian, Irish, and Italian.
+Important ancestries of people in Palm Beach include German, Irish, Russian, and Italian.

 The most common language spoken in Palm Beach is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and French.